 - Describe the process for raising and cancelling a Hot Work Permit

-This course covers the theory component of issuing a HWP.
-Participants must complete all site and area specific inductions before they can issue a HWP for that area.
+Participants must complete all site and area speciﬁc training before they can issue a Hot Work Permit.

 On successful completion of the course participants will receive a Hot Work Permit Card.

 Participants are required to have sufﬁcient numeracy and literacy skills to read and comprehend instruction.
 Special language, literacy and numeracy requirements should be advised at the time of booking.